Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Proof of Theorem

-Applying FME on (\ref{EQ:bc_achiev_rb}) while using (\ref{bc_achiev_partial_rates}) yields the rate bounds
+Applying FME on \eqref{EQ:bc_achiev_rb} while using \eqref{bc_achiev_partial_rates} yields the rate bounds

-By setting $U_1=Y_1$ and relabeling $U_2$ as $U$, the bounds in (\ref{EQ:region_inner}) reduce to (\ref{region_BC}).
+By setting $U_1=Y_1$ and $U_2=U$, the bounds in \eqref{EQ:region_inner} reduce to \eqref{region_BC}.
 Note that this choice of auxiliaries is valid as they satisfy the Markov relations stated in Theorem \ref{tm_bc_capacity}.
-This shows that $\mathcal{C}_{BC}$ is achievable.
+This shows that $\mathcal{C}_{\mathrm{BC}}$ is achievable.

 \begin{remark} The cooperation protocol described in the proof is reminiscent of the WZ coding technique.
 The cooperation link is used to convey a \emph{bin} of the common message codeword $\mathbf{v}$ (rather than the codeword itself) from 1st decoder to the 2nd.
-As part of the joint typicality decoding rule in (\ref{bc_achiev_decoder2}), the channel input $\mathbf{y}_2$ is used as correlated side information to isolate the actual $v$-codeword from the bin.
-The correlation between the random sequences $\mathbf{V}$ and $\mathbf{Y}_2$ is induced from the channel transition probability and the underlying Markov relations (with respect to the PMF in (\ref{input_joint_dist})). \end{remark}
+As part of the joint typicality decoding rule in \eqref{bc_achiev_decoder2}, the channel input $\mathbf{y}_2$ is used as correlated side information to isolate the actual $v$-codeword from the bin.
+This correlation is induced from the channel transition probability and the underlying Markov relations (with respect to the PMF in \eqref{input_joint_dist}). \end{remark}